 The trick, of course, is to estimate the value of each of his endeavors so that it’s easy to calculate an accurate net worth.
 Let’s take a brief look at all his current business deals and assets, and use that to tally it all up at the end.

 The value of the Alam LZ YouTube channel: $2 million

-Looking back over the last 6 months (August 2018 to January 2019), each Adam LZ video is viewed an average of 297,000 times.
+Looking back over the last 6 months, each Adam LZ video is viewed an average of 297,000 times.
 And if we use Social Blade to see what his daily average view count is, we can see that it’s roughly 491,000.
 Holy crap.
 These numbers aren’t as impressive as what the Doug Demuro channel does, but Adam’s viewership is impressive no matter how you look at it.

 Adding up video views (and applying it against his massive subscriber base) is an excellent way to calculate a majority of Adam LZ’s net worth.
 Ad revenue from his videos is arguably his largest source of income, and it is likely to be that way for the foreseeable future.

 If Adam were to sell his channel today, it’s likely that he could get $2 million for it.
 Easily.
 It generates that much on its own annually (which would lead some to believe that he could sell it for 10x that amount), but without Adam, the channel would likely never grow any bigger than it is today.
 That’s why I’m sticking firm to my $2 million evaluation.

 The value of the Adam LZ merchandise business: $100,000